julianschroeter/19CproseCorpus/README.md

 - `in_B-v-Wiese`: `True` if in the collection "Die deutsche Novelle von Goethe bis Kafka" (ed. by B. v.
 Wiese), otherwise `False`

 - Structural and administrative metadata:
   - `Dokument ID`: Identification number of each document.
-The first 6 digits (XXXXXX-00) refer to the work, the last two digits (000000-XX) refer to the episode.
+The first 6 digits (XXXXXX-00) refer to the work, the last two digits (000000-XX) refer to episode numbers.
 For the whole text, the last two digits are (-00).
   - `Verantwortlich_Erfassung`: Name of the processor of the data record
   - `Source repository`: Name of the source repository, empty if the text was not retrieved from an existing digital text collection
   - `Bearbeitungsqualität`: Quality of the digitized text: `normalisiert`, `unknown`, `niedrig_digital`, `original`, `niedrig_original`, otherwise empty.
   - `spätere_Fassung_von`: If there is a former variant ("Fassung") of the work in the corpus, the `Dokument ID` of the former work manifestation is given; otherwise empty.
   - `UrhGeschBis`: Year until the expiry of copyright protection under German copyright law.
   - `falls_Episode_als_Ganztext_erfasst`: `True`if a work that consists of several episodes could only be documented as a whole text, otherwise `False`.

-## Structure of the repository
-- `Figures`:
-  -
-  - The figures are stored in the `figures` folder.
-- `Code`:
-  - In the code folder, a smple and short python scripts for getting a quick overview over the corpus can be found.
-  -
-  -
-- `Data`:
-  - The Bibliographie.csv with all metadata on the level of work manifestations and episodes.
-  - The `dtm` folder containing the document term matrices as the textual corpus representation .

 ## Corpus composition